-Editing your own novel is an arduous task.
+Editing your own novel is not easy.
 It does take a ton of dedication and resilience to successful edit your own novel and have it ready for publication.
-I’ve put together a list of the top 10 tips to successfully edit your novel and not let it drive you into insanity
+I’ve put together a list of the top 10 tips to successfully edit your novel and not let it drive you into insanity.

 1. Let it sit

 “When you write a book, you spend day after day scanning and identifying the trees.
 When you’re done, you have to step back and look at the forest.”Stephen King

 When you finish writing your novel, take a break.
 Don’t dive straight into editing.
 I find that you need to remove yourself from the content for a while so that you can come back to it with fresh eyes.
 You are so focused in on each individual detail that you really do need to take a step back, take a break, and then come back to view the novel as a whole.

 Finish your novel and leave it for a few days, a week or a few weeks and then come back to it anew.
 When you take a break your mind stops being accustomed to what you’ve written and you can see it in a different light.

 I personally find it easier to edit when my novel is in a different format.
 I print out my work and will go through it with a red pen, like I’m marking it, and edit firstly this way.
 It really does help to put your work into a different format and see it on paper, rather than just on screen.
 I often see mistakes easier on paper and can correct things as I go with a red pen, and then change the document on my computer.

 You really understand how bad a sentence sounds when you read it out loud.
 Often you can read a sentence in your head differently than it’s written, since your mind can flip words around so that they make sense.
 You have no option but to read it exactly as it’s written when you say it out loud.
 This is effective in recognising bad sentence structure, excessively long sentences and incorrect grammar.